-- 8.11 All redesignation and subdivision applications on lands within the Plan area shall require conceptual schemes to provide holistic, efficient community development. - 8.12 All conceptual schemes adopted by Council shall be appended, by bylaw, to this Area Structure Plan, with Table 6 (Appendix D) and Map 3 of this Plan updated accordingly.

-- 8.13 A conceptual scheme is not required for agricultural development or when all of the following conditions are met: - a) direct road access is available; - b) one (1) lot is being created; - c) the proposed lot is 0.8 ha (±1.98 acres) or greater in size; and - d) the creation of the new lot will not adversely affect or impede future subdivision of the balance lands. - 8.14 In the preparation of a conceptual scheme, sight line conflicts should be minimized and an assessment of both on and off-site visual impacts should be conducted in order to determine the siting of new lots, their building envelopes, and the architectural style of any structures. - 8.15 Notwithstanding the defined conceptual scheme boundaries as defined on Map 3, future conceptual scheme boundaries may be altered with an amendment to this Plan, at the discretion of Council, provided: - a) the alternate conceptual scheme area is comprehensive in nature; - b) the implications of development proceeding within an alternate conceptual scheme boundary have been examined; and - c) the County determines that any on-site or off-site planning issues have been resolved pursuant to the provisions of this Plan. - 8.16 Conceptual schemes shall contain or refer to all the requirements identified in Appendix B.
+- 8.12 All redesignation and subdivision applications on lands within the Plan area shall require conceptual schemes to provide holistic, efficient community development, in accordance with Section 26. - 8.13 All conceptual schemes adopted by Council shall be appended, by bylaw, to this Area Structure Plan, with Table6 (Appendix D) and Map 3 of this Plan updated accordingly. - 8.14 Notwithstanding Policies 8.12 and 8.20, a conceptual scheme is not required for agricultural development or residential development when all of the following conditions are met: - a) direct road access is available, without the use of a panhandle; - b) one (1) lot is being created from the parent parcel in place at time of adoption of this Plan; - c) the proposed lot is ± 0.8 ha (± 1.98 acres) or greater in size; and - d) the creation of the new lot will not adversely affect or impede future subdivision of the balance lands. - 8.15 In the preparation of a conceptual scheme, sight line conflicts should be minimized and an assessment of both on and off-site visual impacts should be conducted in order to determine the siting of new lots, their building envelopes, and the architectural style of any structures. - 8.16 Notwithstanding the defined conceptual scheme boundaries as defined on Map 3, conceptual scheme boundaries may be altered with an amendment to this Plan, at the discretion of Council, provided: - a) the alternate conceptual scheme area is comprehensive in nature; - b) the implications of development proceeding within an alternate conceptual scheme boundary have been examined; and - c) the County determines that any on-site or off-site planning issues have been resolved pursuant to the provisions of this Plan. - 8.17 Conceptual schemes shall contain or address all the requirements identified in Appendix B.